 In the upper-right corner of the Clusters page, click Create Kubernetes Cluster.

 On the Create Cluster page, click the Managed Edge Kubernetes tab.

 On the Managed Edge Kubernetes page, configure the basic and advanced settings for the cluster.

 Move the pointer over All Resources at the top of the page and select the resource group that you want to use.
-After you select a resource group, virtual private clouds (VPCs) and vSwitches that belong to the resource group are displayed.
-When you create a cluster, only the VPCs and vSwitches that belong to the selected resource group are displayed in the console.
+After you select a resource group, VPCs and vSwitches are filtered based on the selected resource group.
+When you create a cluster, only VPCs and vSwitches that belong to the specified resource group are displayed.

 Enter a name for the cluster.

-Note The name must be 1 to 63 characters in length, and can contain digits, letters, hyphens (-), and underscores (_).
-The name cannot start with an underscore (_).
+The name must be 1 to 63 characters in length, and can contain digits, letters, hyphens (-), and underscores (_).
+The name must start with a letter or digit.